 Your surgery process will begin with an exam.
 The eyes will be extensively evaluated by examination and diagnostic testing to confirm a cataract surgery will benefit you.
 Laser surgery may be an option to reduce your astigmatism and assist with the removing of the cataract.
 Your doctor will make an incision to get to your cataract.
-(Learn more) Then, your doctor will break up your cataract.
-(Learn more)
+Then, your doctor will break up your cataract.

 Table of Contents

 Your Cataract Examination Comes First

 A cataract is the clouding of the lens of the eye.
 While you may feel as though you could look into a mirror and diagnose a cataract yourself, a doctor must get involved in the diagnostic progress.
 That is why all cataract surgeries begin with an examination by a qualified ophthalmologist.

 Mayo Clinic reports that a cataract screening exam has some elements that are similar to a traditional eye exam.
 For example, your doctor may review your medical history with you to ensure that new health conditions haven't appeared since your last exam.
 Your doctor will also perform a visual acuity test to measure how well you can see a series of letters.
 If you've worn glasses or contact lenses, these eye examination steps may be familiar to you.